-3.34 Congestion and increasing traffic volume is a major issue for bus services.
-The figure below highlights the annual average daily traffic levels in the County from 1993 to 2022 in comparison to other East Midland Authorities.
-Whilst noting the impact of COVID, Leicestershire has seen a 35% in traffic growth between 1993 and 2022.
-Analysis shows that on average from 1993 to 2022, every road in Leicestershire carries approximately 17% more than the average East Midland Road.
-The resulting greater levels of traffic flow on existing roads have a significant impact on the operation of the bus network and increases. the strain across the road network.
+Congestion and increasing traffic volume is a major issue for bus services.

+The figure below highlights the annual average daily traffic levels in the county from 1993 to 2022 in comparison to other East Midlands authorities.
+While noting the impact of Covid, Leicestershire has seen a 35% in traffic growth between 1993 and 2022.
+Analysis shows, that on average from 1993 to 2022, every road in Leicestershire carries approximately 17% more than the average East Midlands road.
+The resulting greater levels of traffic flow on existing roads have a significant impact on the operation of the bus network and increases the strain across the road network.